 Wireless presenter remotes

-The Logitech R800 wireless presenter remote is fast becoming the standard tool for Google Slide and PowerPoint slide shows on this campus.
+The Logitech R800 wireless presenter remote is the standard for Google and PowerPoint slide shows in LSA-supported spaces on central campus

 Brand new R800s come with a removable transparent covering over the LCD display window, and a white paper ribbon protruding from the battery chamber.